richelbilderbeek/travis_qmake_gcc_cpp14_tdr/README.md

  * Code coverage: none
  * Source: one file, `main.cpp`

-The run is dependent on Travis:
+The program's behavior is dependent on where it is run:

- * If the program is run locally, it will say `Hello world, from a local computer`
+ * Locally: it will say `Hello world, from a local computer`
- * When run on Travis CI, the program will say `Hello world, from Travis CI`
+ * On Travis CI: it will say `Hello world, from Travis CI`

+Detecting if code is run on Travis can be done using `std::getenv("TRAVIS")`.
+On Travis CI `TRAVIS` is present in the environment, else it is (most probably) absent.

 More complex builds:
  * [none]